Postgraduate Diploma in Clinical Psychology

 Find out more about how to apply for graduate and postgraduate qualifications.

-The Postgraduate Diploma in Clinical Psychology consists of two years of coursework and at least one year of practical work experience.
+The Postgraduate Diploma in Clinical Psychology consists of two years of coursework and at least one year of practical work experience (3 years full-time).
 The PGDipClinPsyc can also be completed part-time.

 - PSYC 651 Psychotherapeutic Methods